Pawos-Howl/TechUtils/README.md

 This is a script that might run some "red flags" on your system, but they can be safely disregarded.
 These tools are ones typically associated (from what I have done) as either backdoors or malicious programs.
 This could find some programs that have been causing some attacks (or could be the future reason for an attack).
 However, some things that this tool flags could be intended in your system.
 Use at your own discression.

 ## Execution
+NOTE: I fixed the execution flag. it should be fine now.

-To run these, you have to give the execution parameter to the file.
+To run these, you have to give the execution flag to the file.
 To do this, you can run
 ```
-chmod 744 [script name].sh
+chmod +x [script name].sh
 ```
 and in a terminal line again run
 ```